 Speak to your doctor to see if it is acceptable for you to eat prunes if you are on blood-thinning medications, as vitamin K may interfere with the functioning of these medications.

 The authors of an article in Pediatric Gastroenterology, Hepatology & Nutrition recommend fruit juices, such as prune, apple, and pear juices, as a treatment for constipation in children.
 However, because the digestive system in younger children has not fully developed, their needs are different than those of adults.
-Therefore, caregivers should be sure to monitor the amount that they give a child and be ready to scale it back if the child has any signs or symptoms of diarrhea.
+Therefore, caregivers should monitor the amount they give a child and be ready to scale it back if the child has any signs or symptoms of diarrhea.